PabloVallbona/ada-template-website/seasonality.md

 | 4 | 0.027376  | 4.423547  | 9.769529e-06 | 17,030 |
 | 5 | -0.060516 | -8.977443 | 3.046224e-19 | 17,541 |
 | 6 | 0.067915  | 9.478198  | 2.940545e-21 | 16,047 |

+In this case, the p-values are still low, though generally higher than in the full ETF analysis, and remain statistically significant for all periods when using a 0.05 significance threshold.

+## In Conlusion:

+What we can first conclude is that this seasonality analysis turned out to be… slightly underwhelming.
+The ESG and non-ESG ETFs display very similar seasonal patterns, and while we do find statistically significant differences across periods, the associated z-scores are extremely small.
+This indicates that, despite statistical significance, the economic impact of these seasonal effects is minimal and likely negligible in practice.
+It’s a bit disappointing—we had high hopes for uncovering strong seasonal signals here, but that’s part of the data analysis journey.
+Not every path leads to a breakthrough.
+Still, ruling out weak or insignificant effects is valuable in itself, and we move forward a little wiser than before.